Henrik-3/unofficial-valorant-api/README.md

 # Status
-See the current status of the API here: https://status.henrikdev.xyz/
+See the current status of the API here: https://status.henrikdev.xyz/ Known Issues:
+- No support for the new game mode
+- No Support for Breeze

 # Authentication and Rate Limits
 All rate limits are the same for every endpoint, so in general you have **100 Requests every 2 Minutes**.
 Your rate limit is based on your IP so you don't need an API Key for authentication.